 Russel has since been certified as a fully-fledged emotional support dog and is considered by the SPCA of the Triad to be one of their "greatest happy endings".
 Good boy, Russel!

-We are always interested in speaking to people within the shelter or rescue system.
+Due to current events, the shelter outreach program has temporarily suspended until further notice.
+However, we remain interested in speaking to people within the shelter or rescue system.
 If you, or someone you know, works with a shelter or rescue and feel like Kepley K9 would be a good fit for your organization, please contact us using the form below or email us at email@example.com

 One of our team members will reach out to you as soon as possible.